skrub-data/skrub/doc/userguide_data_ops.rst

 the underlying data structures (e.g., Pandas or Polars) can be accessed directly: check :ref:`user_guide_direct_access_ref` for more details.
 All DataOps-specific operations are available through the ``.skb`` attribute, which provides access to the DataOps namespace.
-Other library-specfic methods are available directly from the DataOp object, as if it were a regular object (like a Pandas or Polars DataFrame or Series).
+Other library-specific methods are available directly from the DataOp object, as if it were a regular object (like a Pandas or Polars DataFrame or Series).